plut/InfinityEngine.jl/README.md

 Moreover, references to game objects (such as `"sw1h01"` above) are namespaced.
 This should prevent mod interference without requiring two-byte author prefixes.
+While namespaces should be mostly transparent to mod authors, they are explained in more detail in the relevant documentation.

 Finally, having mods as Julia programs should ideally ease their development, testing, and validation before release.